flutter/website/src/docs/resources/faq.md

 may send and receive messages to the mobile platform using a [`BasicMessageChannel`](https://docs.flutter.io/flutter/services/BasicMessageChannel-class.html).

-Learn more about accessing platform and third-party services in Flutter with [platform channels](/docs/development/platform-integration/platform-channels).
+더 알아보기 about accessing platform and third-party services in Flutter with [platform channels](/docs/development/platform-integration/platform-channels).

 Here is an [example project](https://github.com/flutter/flutter/tree/master/examples/platform_channel)